Ali-Ehsan-UoM/P-IGEN/README.md

 [IPOPT](https://github.com/coin-or/Ipopt)

 ### Citing GB-IGEN model
-We do request that publications derived from the use of P-IGEN model explicitly acknowledge that fact by including the following cite:
+We do request that publications derived from the use of P-IGEN model explicitly acknowledge that fact by including the following cite*:

 A. Ehsan and R.Preece, "P-IGEN: Probabilistic Integrated Gas and Electricity Network Model," 2023.
 [Online].
 Available: https://github.com/Ali-Ehsan-UoM/P-IGEN

 *See that a journal publication to appear soon should be cited instead.